Prof-MohamedAtef/AndroidJetpackComposeTutorial/README.md

 ## what will u see in this repository
  - Add dependencies to your android project
  - Create a theme for your application
+ - Add Navigation components with Android Jetpack compose to your project
  - Using LazyColumn, LazyRow, BottomSheet